Communities

 Are there any other design considerations to be made with synchronous converters, besides timing of the switches?
 Are there any downsides to using one in your system?

-Suggested about 3 years ago by Lundin‭
+Suggested over 3 years ago by Lundin‭